How to Add Subtitle to a Video Permanently [Top 10 Ways]

 Add Subtitles to Video with Adobe Premiere Pro

 Whether you’re editing a video for social media or a blockbuster film, Premiere Pro can help you craft your story with tools that just make sense.
-Import and edit, add effects, subtitles and export footage to any destination.
-It provides professional templates or customize your own animated graphics and titles.
+Import and edit, add effects, and subtitles, and export footage to any destination.
+It provides professional templates or customizes your own animated graphics and titles.
 Shift colors to suit your mood.
 And give your story a unique sound with audio tools and music tracks.